fernandopassaia/app_fullstackdemo/README.md

 ### AppFullStackDemo .NetCore 3.1 DDD/SOLID/CQRS/Api Rest
 ### Angular 9 Material Panel + React Native Mobile.

 * Note: This Documentation is also available in Portuguese PT.
-Scrool down for it.
+Look for README-PT.MD.
-* Note 2: I've also recorded some Vídeos tutorials that shows how to RUN this app, check for links.
+* Note 2: I've also recorded some Vídeos tutorials that shows how to RUN this app.
+Links below.
 * Note 3: We have this system published ONLINE, you can access and test it.
-Links also below.
+Links below.
-* Note 4: If you are just a BackEnd and/or WebDeveloper and don't want to deal with Mobile.
-You can get the parts you need, ignoring other folders/sources.
-You can run and use just the modules you want to.
+* Note 4: You can use just parts of this project.
+Example: If you are not MobileDev, just ignore it.

 #
 ### Business Logic: